StevieMcEv/fnafpython/README.md

 # FNAF : Python
-A terminal-based version of Five Nights at Freddy's written in Python.
+A terminal-based version of Five Nights at Freddy's being played by the famous YouTuber Markiplierwritten in Python.
-This is a simple interpretation of the original FNAF, with a few features altered for simplicity's sake.
+This is a simple interpretation of the original FNAF being played by Markiplier who reactes to events in the game just like he does in a video.
 The entire game runs through the terminal.